Transport Est-Ouest Rouennais

 The TEOR (Transport Est-Ouest Rouennais) is a bus rapid transit system operating in the city of Rouen, Normandy, France.
-The service was inaugurated on February 2001.
+The service was inaugurated in February 2001.
 TEOR was the second BRT system implemented in France (after Évry).

 All three TEOR lines operate on separate bus lanes.
 It allows for a much faster and efficient public transportation network.
 TEOR vehicles are able to travel rapidly without encountering traffic problems.

 The system is operated by TCAR (Transports en Commun de l'Agglomération Rouennaise), a subsidiary of Transdev.